-Many of the best landscape photos are taken in mist and fog, but a lot of people find it difficult to get good photos in this type of weather.
+Most of the best landscape photography is taken in mist and fog, but a lot of people find it difficult to get good photos in this type of weather.
 However, with practice you can learn to take amazing, crisp shots in these low light conditions.
 In this tutorial, you’ll discover ten great tips to help you capture the stunning beauty of mist and fog with your iPhone.

 1. Find The Fog